apptentive/apptentive-ios/README.md

 Use Apptentive features to improve your app's App Store ratings, collect and respond to customer feedback, show surveys at specific points within your app, and more.

-## Apptentive Demo App

-The Apptentive sample application `FeedbackDemo` is included in this repository along with the SDK.

-Use FeedbackDemo to test Apptentive's features.
-Edit the `defines.h` file to include your Apptentive **API Key** and iTunes **App ID** where specified.

-Message Center, the Ratings Prompt, Surveys, and [other Apptentive interactions](http://www.apptentive.com/docs/ios/features/) can all be tested before integrating Apptentive in your own app.

 ## Install Guide

 Apptentive can be installed manually as an Xcode subproject or via the dependency manager CocoaPods.